-UnitedHealth Group Inc. (UNH), the biggest U.S. health insurer, declined after Chief Executive Officer Stephen Hemsley said profit margins are being squeezed in its Medicare and Medicaid plans.
+UnitedHealth Group Inc. (UNH:US), the biggest U.S. health insurer, declined after Chief Executive Officer Stephen Hemsley said profit margins are being squeezed in its Medicare and Medicaid plans.

 UnitedHealth, the first large health plan to report second- quarter earnings this year, slipped 2.4 percent to $54.99 at the close in New York.

 While UnitedHealth raised its 2012 profit forecast (UNH:US), the company is still coping with “minimal” rate increases in Medicare, the U.S.-backed plan for the elderly and disabled, Hemsley told analysts today on a conference call.
 He said the Minnetonka, Minnesota-based insurer may also consider pulling out of Medicaid markets in states where rates “aren’t sustainable.”

 “There continues to be more downward than upward pressure across the health-care landscape,” Hemsley said.
 “We expect this environment to prevail for some time” given the country’s “employment malaise and imminent regulatory changes.”

 The insurer forecast full-year profit of $4.90 to $5 a share in a statement before the call, raising guidance for the second time this year.
 The company also said second-quarter net income (UNH:US) rose 5.5 percent to $1.34 billion, or $1.27 a share, beating analyst estimates.